lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 contruct an auxiliary `MSnSet` of GO terms, from the primary data’s features i.e. the protein accession numbers.
-All the GO terms associated to each accession number are retrieved and used to create a binary matrix where a 1 (0) at position (i; j) indicates that term j has (not) been used to annotate protein i.
+All the GO terms associated to each accession number are retrieved and used to create a binary matrix where a 1 (0) at position $(i, j)$ indicates that term $j$ has (not) been used to annotate protein $i$.
 The GO terms are retrieved from an appropriate repository using the package.
 The specific Biomart repository and query will depend on the species under study and the type of identifiers.
-The first step is to construct the annotation parameters that will enable to perform the query, this is done using `setAnnotationParams`.
+The first step is to construct the annotation parameters that will enable to perform the query, which is done using `setAnnotationParams`.
 Typing into the R console
 `par <- setAnnotationParams()` will present two menus, firstly asking you to identify the species of study, and then what type of identifier you have used to annotate the proteins in your `MSnSet`.
-It is also possible to pass patterns to match the species e.g. in the code chunk below we pass “Mus musculus”, and the identifier type for our data (see `featureNames(hl)`) which is “Uniprot/Swissprot”, for the Biomart query.
+It is also possible to pass patterns to match the species e.g. in the code chunk below we pass `Mus musculus`, and the identifier type for our data (see `featureNames(hl)`) which is `Uniprot/Swissprot`, for the Biomart query.

-`    `\
 `     `

 Now we have contructed the query parameters we can use the `makeGoSet` function to retrieve and build an auxiliary GO `MSnSet` as described